Unbelievably Vegan Chocolate Pie (No tofu or nuts!)

 What pie crust should I use?

-I recommend using my vegan pie crust recipe, but you can also make it gluten-free or swap in my oat flour pie crust.
+I recommend using my flaky vegan pie crust recipe, but you can also make this easy vegan gluten-free pie crust or swap in my oat flour pie crust.

 If you have a no bake crust that you prefer, please feel free to use it here as well.
 Then, it’s an entirely no bake dairy-free chocolate pie!

-- Make sure you use coconut cream!
+- Make sure you use a vegan heavy cream!
 The more fat the better in this pie.
 I have not tried this recipe with one of those watered down, refrigerated coconut or almond milks, but I truly don’t think that it would work as well.
 You want a thick chocolate cream pie, not a watery one.

 - Give this pie time to set: You’ll need about 3-4 hours in the fridge- or overnight if you’d prefer!